Tree Memory Networks for Modelling Long-term Temporal Dependencies: Related works

 \subsection{Pedestrian trajectory prediction approaches}

-When considering literature for human behaviour prediction the social force model (\cite{Helbing_SF, KoppulaS13, PellegriniEG10, conf/cvpr/YamaguchiBOB11, Jingxin_2012}) and its variants can be considered as well-established.
-Such approaches generate attractive and repulsive forces between pedestrians defining the optimal path under different contexts with respect to the neighbourhood.
-As a variant, a mixture model is presented in \cite{ZhouTW15} but this approach ignores the interactions among pedestrians. \cite{WangMNG08} proposed a ``topic model'' which was extended to incorporate spatio-temporal dependencies in \cite{HospedalesGX09} and \cite{EmonetVO11}.
+When considering the literature for human behaviour prediction the social force model \citep{Helbing_SF, KoppulaS13, PellegriniEG10, conf/cvpr/YamaguchiBOB11, Jingxin_2012} and its variants can be considered to be well-established.
+Such approaches generate attractive and repulsive forces between pedestrians, and thus define the optimal path under different contexts with respect to the neighbourhood.

+Despite the prevalence of social force models, a number of probabilistic approaches have also been proposed.
+Zhou et al. \cite{ZhouTW15} proposed a a mixture model approach, but this technique ignored the interactions among pedestrians.
+Wang et al. \cite{WangMNG08} proposed a ``topic model'' which was extended to incorporate spatio-temporal dependencies in \cite{HospedalesGX09} and \cite{EmonetVO11}.
 All of the above stated approaches use hand-engineered features as the input to the prediction module, which can be considered their main drawback as they fail to account for the semantics of the scene.
-Depending on the domain knowledge of the feature engineer, hand-crafted features may only capture abstract level semantics of the environment.
+Depending on the domain knowledge of the feature engineer, hand-crafted features may only capture abstract semantics of the environment.

-\cite{social_LSTM} removed the need for hand-crafted features via an unsupervised feature learning approach.
-The authors encode the trajectory of each pedestrian in the scene at that particular time frame using LSTMs.
-The hidden states of the neighbouring pedestrians in the immediately preceding time step are used for generating their positions in the current time step.
-As pointed out in \cite{our_WACV} this approach is only sufficient for generating reactive behaviours such as collision avoidance but fails to generate smooth trajectories for long term trajectory planning. \cite{our_WACV} have extended the above idea to incorporate the entire trajectory of the pedestrian of interest as well as the neighbouring pedestrians.
+Alahi et al. \cite{social_LSTM} removed the need for hand-crafted features via an unsupervised feature learning approach.
+The authors encode the trajectory of each pedestrian in the scene at that particular time using LSTMs.
+The hidden states of the neighbouring pedestrians at the immediately preceding time step are used in generating their position at the current time step.
+As pointed out in \cite{our_WACV}, this approach is only able to generate reactive behaviours such as collision avoidance, and fails to generate smooth trajectories for long term trajectory planning.
+Fernando et al. \cite{our_WACV} have extended the idea of \cite{social_LSTM} to incorporate the entire trajectory of the pedestrian of interest as well as the neighbouring pedestrians.
 To the best of our knowledge none of the literature addressing human behaviour prediction has considered the long-term relationships among human behavioural patterns.
 Motivated by this limitation, we intend to explore the utility of temporal data for trajectory prediction via a tree memory network.